 Mistakes in PR planning or execution are costly, particularly when you consider the typical investment in a top public relations agency.
 But errors aren’t always predictable, which is one reason why PR is both endlessly fascinating and frustrating as a career.
-Years of experience have taught us that when a program isn’t working, there’s a reason for it, and it’s often due to a common mistake.
+Years of experience have taught us that when a program isn’t working, it’s often due to a common mistake.
 Here are some of the more avoidable missteps in planning and executing a PR program.

-Confusing strategy with tactics.
 This isn’t just a common proposal error; it can actually limit the positive outcomes for an otherwise decent PR program.
-It happens when PR people know that a client wants a splashy press event, or that the CEO thinks USA Today is the most influential media outlet for his message, and somehow those kinds of deliverables become the goals of the PR effort.
-I’m not saying to ignore important deliverables or a CEO wish list, but any PR program will be more successful when its tactics are driven by an overall communications strategy, and when activities are seen as a means to an end, not the end itself.
+It happens when PR people know that a client wants a splashy press event, or that the CEO thinks USA Today is the most influential media outlet for his message.
+Those deliverables then become the goals of the PR effort.
+I’m not saying to ignore a CEO wish list, but any PR program will be more successful when its tactics are driven by an overall communications strategy, and when activities are seen as a means to an end, not the end itself.
 Most importantly, it places the PR discipline in a category with other essential business functions, which helps ensure proper funding and staffing.